owkin/GrAIdient/Docs/Contributing/CONTRIBUTING.md

-**Person** who has [admin right]( https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/repository-roles-for-an-organization) for a repo on GitHub.
+**Person** who has [admin right]( https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/repository-roles-for-an-organization) for a repository on GitHub.
 "She/he has full access to the project, including sensitive and destructive actions like managing security or deleting a repository", this is why it needs to be limited to a maximum of 3 people.